Cover letters must state that all authors have seen and approved the study submitted.

 Word counts for abstract and text, and number of references, figures and tables.

 An abstract (maximum 250 words) should be typed double spaced on a separate page.
 The abstract for original articles should be structured under the headings (1) Background and Aims, (2) Methods and Results, (3) Conclusion, (f)registration number for clinical trials.
 The abstract of review and viewpoint articles should be structured under the headings (1) Aims, (2) Data Synthesis, (3) Conclusions.
+Letters to the Editor do not require an Abstract.

 The following subheads should be included in all research articles: Introduction, Methods, Results, Discussion, Acknowledgements, References, Appendices, Tables, Figure Legends.